Classification of Symmetry-Protected Phases for Interacting Fermions in Two Dimensions

-All the algebraic data follow from this map and the data of the Ising category.
-We will refer to the corresponding fSPT state as the root non-Abelian fSPT state.
 We now argue other non-Abelian fSPT phases with the same $\mathbb{Z}_2$ homomorphism can all be generated from the root phase.
 We make use of the fact that a non-Abelian defect must localize an odd number of Majorana zero modes.
 Consider two non-Abelian fSPT states ${\mathrm{fSPT}_1}$ and ${\mathrm{fSPT}_2}$ corresponding to the same $\mathbb{Z}_2$ homomorphism of $G$.
-Denote their sum $\mathrm{fSPT}_3=\mathrm{fSPT}_1+ \mathrm{fSPT}_2$.
+Denote the sum $\mathrm{fSPT}_3=\mathrm{fSPT}_1+ \mathrm{fSPT}_2$ as the SPT phase obtained by stacking them.
 Suppose we create a $\mb{g}$-defect.
 If $\mb{g}$ is a $\mathbb{Z}_2$-even element, the defect is already Abelian both in $\mathrm{fSPT}_1$ and $\mathrm{fSPT}_2$, so is in $\mathrm{fSPT}_3$. if $\mb{g}$ is a $\mathbb{Z}_2$-odd element, because $\mathrm{fSPT}_1$ and $\mathrm{fSPT}_2$ have the same $\mathbb{Z}_2$ homomorphisms the defect localizes an even number of Majorana zero modes altogether, and can only be an Abelian one.
 Therefore all defects in $\mathrm{fSPT}_3$ are Abelian.
 It immediately follows that any non-Abelian fSPT state is equivalent to the sum of the ``root'' state of the same $\mathbb{Z}_2$ homomorphism and an Abelian fSPT state.
 This provides a complete classification of the non-Abelian fSPT phases.
-In addition, our argument implies that $\mathscr{G}_+$ is a normal subgroup of $\mathscr{G}$ with $H^1(G,\mathbb{Z}_2)$ being the quotient group.